peter88213/nvhelp-de/source/scap_novx/index.rst

 - Notes with a shadow are converted to sections.
 - Notes with a shadow and "cloud" border are converted to "Notes" sections.
-- Scenes are ordered by their position in the Scapple diagram (from top left to bottom right).
+- Sections are ordered by their position in the Scapple diagram (from top left to bottom right).
 - Notes with a "cloud" border without shadow are converted to section and character notes.
 - Notes with a square border are converted to tags.
 - Notes with red text are converted to major characters.